open5e/open5e/content/srd/classes.md

 #### \
 Two-Weapon Fighting

-When you engage in two-­‐‑weapon fighting, you can add your ability modifier to the damage of the second attack.
+When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

 ### Spellcasting